infinum/rails-handbook/Editors/Vim.md

 ## Learning Vim
 **Interactive tutorials**
 * Vimtutor
-A built-in interactive tutorial covering all Vim's features.
+A built-in interactive tutorial covering all of Vim's features.
 You can access vimtutor by typing vimtutor into your terminal emulator.

 * [Vim Adventures](http://vim-adventures.com/)
 A browser-based game that teaches you how to use Vim.
-Only the first level is free, the others are paid.
+Only the first level is free, you have to pay for the others.

 * [Getting Started with Vim: An Interactive Guide](https://scotch.io/tutorials/getting-started-with-vim-an-interactive-guide)
 An introduction article that features an interactive, in-browser Vim-like editor throughout the article, in which you can try out various stuff the article teaches you.